Tenderloin, San Francisco: History

 The Ambassador Hotel is a neighborhood renovated single-room occupancy building that sits on the eastern edge of the Tenderloin.

 The Tenderloin took its name from an older neighborhood in New York with similar characteristics.
 There are several explanations of how that neighborhood was named.
 Some attribute the name to a New York City police captain, Alexander S. Williams, who was overheard saying that when he was assigned to another part of the city, he could only afford to eat chuck steak on the salary he was earning, but after he was transferred to this neighborhood he was making so much money on the side soliciting bribes that now he could afford to eat tenderloin (filet mignon) instead.

 The Tenderloin borders the Mission/Market Street corridor, which follows the Spaniards' El Camino Real, which in turn traced an ancient north–south Native American trail.
 The Tenderloin is sheltered by Nob Hill, and far enough from the bay to be on solid ground.
 There is evidence that a community resided here several thousand years ago.
 In the early 1970s, the area along Market Street was excavated to develop the BART/MUNI subway station at Civic Center.

 The Tenderloin has been a downtown residential community since shortly after the California Gold Rush in 1849.
 However, the name "Tenderloin" does not appear on any maps of San Francisco prior to the 1930s; before then, it was labeled as "Downtown", although it was informally referred to as "the Tenderloin" as early as the 1890s.
 The area had an active nightlife in the late 19th century with many theaters, restaurants and hotels.
 Notorious madam Tessie Wall opened her first brothel on O'Farrell Street in 1898.

-Almost all of the buildings in the neighborhood were destroyed by the 1906 earthquake and the backfires that were set by firefighters to contain the devastation.
-The area was immediately rebuilt with some hotels opening by 1907 and apartment buildings shortly thereafter, including the historic Cadillac Hotel.
+Almost all of the buildings in the Tenderloin were destroyed by the 1906 earthquake and the backfires that were set by firefighters to contain the devastation.
+The area was immediately rebuilt, with some hotels opening by 1907 and apartment buildings shortly thereafter, including the historic Cadillac Hotel.
 In 1911 the Cort Theatre opened at 64 Ellis Street.
 At that time it was one of the largest theaters in San Francisco.
 It was the original venue for the San Francisco Symphony which played its first concert there on December 8, 1911.

 By the 1920s, the neighborhood was notorious for its gambling, billiard halls, boxing gyms, "speakeasies", theaters, restaurants and other nightlife depicted in the hard boiled detective fiction of Dashiell Hammett, who lived at 891 Post Street, the apartment he gave to Sam Spade in The Maltese Falcon.
 Also around this time, due to Red Light Abatement Act, prostitution and other vice began to be pushed out from the Barbary Coast district to the more southern and less business-occupied Tenderloin.